Columbia Tanker Truck Accident Attorney

 Common Tanker Truck Injuries

-Some injuries that are commonly sustained from tanker truck accidents include:
+Common injuries sustained from tanker truck accidents include:

 - First, second-, and third-degree burns